An image of coffee beans placed next to each other, each with a different roast level. The beans range from light roast to dark roast.

 • Dark Roast: Has a bolder flavour and slightly more caffeine due to the longer roasting process - the beans themselves lose weight, but not caffeine, the longer the roast goes on.

-Despite these differences, the variation in caffeine content between roast levels is really tiny.
-The way you brew your coffee has a more significant impact.
+Despite these differences, the variation in caffeine content between roast levels is really very small.
+The way you brew your coffee has a much bigger effect.

 Different brewing methods extract caffeine from coffee beans in various ways.
-Here’s how some of the most popular methods stack up:
+Here is a list of the most popular methods and how much caffeine is typically extracted for each...

 Espresso